-How would you like to spend just an hour each week making a real difference to the life of a child through reading?
+Could you give just one hour each week making a real difference to the life of a child through reading?

 Company benefits include: